Publishing Agreements Explained: Future Games & Exclusivity

 Points of attention when negotiating an exclusivity clause

-One of the most important safeguards is to remove any prohibition to develop any future game.
-In case a new game is not announced or released, this cannot cannibalize sales of the game that is already released.
-Any other interest of the publisher that the team is sufficiently available to fix bugs and develop features or DLC is already sufficiently covered by the Key Personnel clause.
+One of the most important safeguards is to remove any prohibition on development of future games.
+If a new game is not announced or released, it cannot cannibalize sales of the released game.

 Before you sign: summary and next steps